Pros and Cons of Living in Guatemala

 What do expats in Guatemala appreciate most about the local culture?

 "Expats in Guatemala appreciate the warmth and hospitality of the local people, the vibrant culture and the beautiful landscapes.
 They also enjoy the variety of traditional foods, the colorful markets, and the unique architecture.
 Additionally, they appreciate the country's rich history and the opportunity to explore the many archaeological sites.
-Finally, expats enjoy the relaxed pace of life and the opportunity to immerse themselves in the local culture," explained one expat.
+Finally, expats enjoy the relaxed pace of life and the opportunity to immerse themselves in the local culture," said one person in Guatemala.

 What do expats find most challenging?